Founders and Editors:

 Jess Clark, Brock University

-Jess Clark is a historian of women, gender, and sexuality in the modern Britain world.
+Jess Clark is a historian of women, gender, and sexuality in modern Britain.
 She has published on the history of beauty in nineteenth-century Britain, charting the role of British beauty experts in shaping popular ideas about appearance, race, and identity.
-She’s currently completing a book about a small group of London-based beauty entrepreneurs and their relationship to the Victorian metropolis.
+Her book, The Business of Beauty: Gender and the Body in Modern London (Bloomsbury, 2020) analyzes the work of London-based beauty entrepreneurs and their relationship to the Victorian and Edwardian city.
 She’s also launched a second project on the history of smell in the early twentieth century.
-In addition to the Recipes Project, Jess co-hosts New Books in British Studies, a channel on the New Books Network.
 You can follow her on Twitter @JessicaPClark.

 Social Media Editors (Facebook and Twitter):